cdeboever3/deboever-sf3b1-2015/README.md

 ##### ext_data

 This directory holds data downloaded externally that I trust will still be available in the future.
-These data are downloaded using the `ext_data`
+These data are downloaded using the `ext_data` notebook.
+There may be some other notebooks that store data in here too but I don't think so.

 ##### notebooks